yellowbean/AbsBox/docs/source/installation.rst

 Connect to a engine
 -----------------------

-User just need to pass in a URL points to engine.
+Once user has installed `absbox` and get `Hastructure` running ,user just need to pass in a URL points to engine.

 .. code-block:: python